pharaoh house crash

 Pharaoh House Crash was also chosen as his artist name because, as well as sounding like the music he was inspired by (reggae, house and punk) the song's depiction of strikes and riots reminded him of his childhood on the Falls Road during the Troubles.

-Debut single Epic Dream - a song about global warming - came out in 1993 and follow up, the Backlash EP that includes songs about domestic abuse and free speech, was released in...
+Debut single Epic Dream (a song about global warming) came out in 1993 and follow up, the Backlash EP, with protest songs about domestic abuse and free speech, was released in...
 2020.

 Instagram